tonnylitao/awesome-swift-tips/README.md

 # awesome swift tips
-Some tips about coding swift efficiently and elegantly.
+Some tips about coding in swift efficiently and elegantly.
-[Download](https://github.com/TonnyTao/HowSwift/archive/master.zip) playgrounds to have fun.
+[Download](https://github.com/TonnyTao/HowSwift/archive/master.zip) two playground files to have fun.

 [1.
 Funny Swift](#1-funny-swiftplayground)

 [2.
 The Dao of Protocol](#2-the-dao-of-protocolplayground)

 ## 1. Funny Swift.playground